axiom-crypto/axiom-docs/docs/docs/tutorial/client-contract.md

 Note that we took special care in parsing `axiomResults[2]` to `address` due to the way zero padding works in Solidity for `uint160` vs `bytes20`.

-After parsing the `axiomResults`, we validate them before transfering the airdrop tokens to the user.
+After parsing the `axiomResults`, we validate them before transferring the airdrop tokens to the user.
 Lastly we emit the `ClaimAirdrop` event.